TIMELINE OF THE REALM

 The High Throne of Dumnonia is flourishing.

 1233 B.E.
-The Dumnoni Family ascends The High Throne and the Age of Great Magic begins.
-The Wyddans build Dumnonia, the greatest city ever seen in The Realm, greater even than Caer Sidi.
+The Dumnoni Family (relatives of the Dumon) ascend The High Throne and the Age of Sorcery begins.
 The High Throne of Dumnonia derives a mythical importance from this era.

 1202 B.E.
 The Iztani (one of the tribes of the Alacrani) ascend the Alacrani Throne and conquer all the lands of the arid south.

 THE LATER ELDER ERA

 800 B.E.
-In the next 100 years the Wyddans will split into the Houses of Hart and Drake.
+In the next 100 years the Wyddans will split and form the first Esteemed Houses of Hart and Draech.

 792 B.E.
 The Dwarves Reappear.
 The Dwarves re-enter the annals of the Hidzi.
 They do not tell of the interim history between being burned out of Shehelemet, being driven from the Sahn and re-entering the known lands of The Realm.
-They take up residence in a multitude of hills and mountains.
+They take up residence in a multitude of hills and mountains around Eddan and Eddsea.
+Perhaps they follow a call to duty to be present for the coming of the Second Great Horror